Reliable Off-Policy Learning for Dosage Combinations: Additional Results

-\textbf{Robustness checks:} We now repeat the robustness checks from Sec.~\ref{sec:experiments} in the main paper also for the other na\"ive baselines.
+\textbf{Robustness checks:} We now repeat the robustness checks from Sec.~\ref{sec:experiments} also for the MLP baselines.
 The results are shown in Fig.~\ref{fig:appendix_dosage_bias} and Fig.~\ref{fig:appendix_dimensions}.
 We observe that our method (DCNet+reliable) performs constantly well with respect to low regret and low (to no) variability.
 This holds true across the different settings.
 Also, we see that the baseline MLP clearly benefits from our reliable optimization during policy learning.
 Hence, the constrained optimization that we formulated in Steps~2 and 3 of our method are also a source of gain for existing baselines.

+\textbf{High-dimensional dosage setting:} We perform additional experiments to examine how our method scales to treatments of much higher dimensions.
+To improve the scalability of our method, we apply multiple prediction heads, each taking 3 treatment dimensions as input.
+Thereby, we fix the maximum number of jointly interacting dimensions to 3.
+Our motivation is that applying our method without adjustments to high treatment dimensions would lead to a high computational complexity of our prediction head because we would need to train weights for all possible interactions in the tensor product bases.
+However, it is often reasonable for real-world medical settings that the effective number of dimensions with joint effects is usually lower-dimensional, which is thus captured by our tailored approach.
+We report the results in Fig.~\ref{fig:high_dimensions}.
+We observe that, unlike the other baselines, our method (DCNet+reliable) stays robust with low regret and low variation even for high dimensions.

+\textbf{Performance across multiple re-runs:} To better assess the robustness of our method, we re-run our experiments for multiple train/val/test splits.
+Here, we also retrain the nuisance functions $\hat{\mu}$ and $\hat{f}$ for each split.
+We display the aggregated results for (i)~data generated by our standard semi-synthetic data simulation (Appendix~\ref{sec:appendix_data}) in Table~\ref{tab:reruns}, and (ii)~a more complex setting with a multimodal GPS in Table~\ref{tab:reruns_bimodal}.
+For (ii), we replace the dosage combination assignment from Eq.~\eqref{eq:data_GPS} with a multimodal mixture density, i.e.,